microsoft/ignite-learning-paths-training-aiml/aiml21/README-presenter.md

 ## Demo 1 - Explore

+> 💡 You must have completed the [setup](https://github.com/microsoft/ignite-learning-paths-training-aiml/blob/master/aiml21/README-presenter.md#demo-instructions) before attempting to do the demo.

 ### Video Demo with Voice Over: [AIML21 - Demo 1 - Explore](https://youtu.be/1Xtmrsfkzfs)

 * Sign into your [Azure Portal](https://azure.microsoft.com/en-gb/?WT.mc_id=msignitethetour2019-github-aiml21) and open **Azure Machine Learning** you created with the template above